 The majority of facial implants are made of solid silicone.
 Because the implants are solid there is no risk of silicone leaking into the bloodstream.
 The implants come in a variety of shapes and sizes and can be used to enhance almost any area of the face.
 Facial implants can make remarkable improvements in facial symmetry when properly sized and positioned.
 Your surgeon will take careful facial measurements and pre-operative photographs to help determine what size and shape implant would most benefit the area to be enhanced.
 The implants are placed through small, well-concealed incisions and are often placed in conjunction with other facial cosmetic procedures.

 Facial Implants: Gore-Tex®

 Gore-Tex is a synthetic material that is also frequently used as a facial implant.
-Gore-Tex has been widely used in vascular surgery procedures for many years, and is very well accepted by the body.
-Its advantage in facial cosmetic surgery comes from its smooth texture, its ability to be sculpted and molded and its reliability.
-Gortex is most commonly used to enhance the lips, fill the creases between the nose and mouth and to help smooth defects in the nose.
+Gore-Tex has been widely used in vascular surgery procedures for many years and is very well accepted by the body.
+Its advantage in facial cosmetic surgery comes from its smooth texture, its ability to be sculpted and molded, and its reliability.
+Gortex is most commonly used to enhance the lips, fill the creases between the nose and mouth, and help smooth defects in the nose.

 Facial Implants: AlloDerm®

 AlloDerm is a relatively new product that is gaining in popularity with many facial cosmetic surgeons.
 It is derived from cadaveric human dermis that has been specially treated to remove any risk for disease transmission.
 Its obvious advantage comes from the fact that it is human tissue, and is therefore very well accepted.
 It is also extremely soft and excellent for lip enhancement and for use beneath the skin of the face.

 Facial Implants: Hydroxyapatite